Oleg52/ModToolDocs/docs/checkpoints/vehicles/presets.md

 **WARNING:** Heading of the vehicles will be reset after entering test mode or reloading creator.
 So you need to publish your race right after modifying start grid vehicles.

+Heading of start point is used as reference when applying presets, so by changing it you also change heading of the preset.

 Here's how presets look like:

 Randomly: